 Stress incontinence defines the involuntary loss of urine during physical exercise such as coughing, sneezing, running, climbing stairs, laughing etc. Persons affected are mostly women during the menopause or who have given birth to one or more children.
 In consultation with your doctor, the targeted training for contraction with VagiFit® vaginal cones is an effective non-surgical treatment option for strengthening the pelvic floor muscles.

 Our VagiFit® vaginal cones are produced in Germany with regard to strict quality standards.
-The VagiFit® vaginal cones set consist of a set of 5 reusable tampon-shaped cones of identical size but different weight and different colour.
-The lightes cone (dark green) weighs 20 g, the heaviest cone (white) 68 g.
+The VagiFit® vaginal cones set consist of five reusable tampon-shaped cones in pink of identical size but different weight (1: 20 g, 2: 30 g, 3: 44 g, 4: 56 g, 5: 68 g).